Spring Term is going digital!

 How does the Sophomore Portfolio Review work?
 What about getting feedback from faculty?

 The Review is still on, the dates are the same, and since we’ll be submitting online this year, all will stay the same.
 All faculty are continuing their normal office hours and you’ll schedule them the same as always—they’ll just be online (no more visiting sad hallways!).
+The revised guidelines and the info session deck are posted now.

 What will happen to the Spring term Sophomore Portfolio Review info session?